 Below are some suggestions to help enhance your golfing experience.

-TIP #1: As of the summer of 2020, unlike some courses, flags at Redwoods are all the same colour.
+TIP #1: Unlike some courses, flags at Redwoods are all the same colour (at least they were in 2020).
 Pin locations vary from day to day, and are only outlined in the scorecard, so be sure to grab or download one prior to your round.
-(Scorecards are also available at the hole 2 tee box.)
+Scorecards are also available at the hole 2 tee box.

 TIP #2: Some holes are hilly to the point that you cannot see the green or pin depending on where you are.
 Check out the Redwood’s Golf App for both on-course and driving range GPS as well as an online score card and special deals.
 You can also review the course’s flyovers by clicking here.